wesselb/algebra/README.md

 ## Algebra

-This package provides an algebra where the elements manipulated as expected, with basic algebraic simplifications done automatically.
+This package provides an algebra where the elements can be manipulated in a natural way, with basic algebraic simplifications happening automatically.
+It also support equality checking, which is conservative: if `x == y`, then `x` is equal to `y`;
+but if `x != y`, then either `x` is different from `y`, or it could not be proven that `x` is equal to `y`.

 As an example, let's create numbered elements.